From box-set binges to bus-based streaming, the way we watch TV has changed a lot since the days when we only had three channels.

 If you’ve forked out for a 4K telly, you’re going to want to make sure you’re watching as much of it as possible.
-Thankfully, Sky’s UHD library is growing by the day, and if you’re watching one of the broadcaster’s own shows like Riviera, Fortitude or The Trip to Spain, it should be available in 4K.
+Thankfully, Sky’s UHD library is growing by the day, and if you’re watching one of the broadcaster’s own shows, it should be available in 4K and increasingly in HDR.

 You can make sure you’re getting the full UHD experience by going to Settings > Setup > Preferences > On demand default download format and setting it to UHD.
 If your chosen format isn’t available for the show you’re watching, the next best format will be downloaded instead.

 4) Save the planet (and your electricity bill)